-- Activities focusing on play and learning (indoor or outdoor) such as free play, guided activities like circle time, story time, music and movement, field trips etc. - ❖ Interactions and relationships such as parent partnerships, between children, between colleagues and between children and adults. - ❖ Health and well-being routines such as feeding/snack time, toileting/nappy changing, dressing, sleep/nap time etc. - Transitions such as arrival and departure, in between activities. - Activities related to planning and preparations such as preparing for transitions, documenting etc.
+- ❖ Activities focusing on play and learning (indoor or outdoor) such as free play, guided activities like circle time, story time, music and movement, field trips etc. - ❖ Interactions and relationships such as parent partnerships, between children, between colleagues and between children and adults. - ❖ Health and well-being routines such as feeding/snack time, toileting/nappy changing, dressing, sleep/nap time etc. - Transitions such as arrival and departure, in between activities. - Activities related to planning and preparations such as preparing for transitions, documenting etc.

-Student Early Childhood Educators are required to schedule the observations (Part A&B) as part of the Planning for Placement (Plan A,B) in agreement with their Placement Supervisor before they commence the observations.
+Student Early Childhood Educators are required to schedule the observations (Part A&B) as part of the Planning for Placement (Plan A&B) in agreement with their Placement Supervisor before they commence the observations.
 If there are changes to a scheduled observation, the student Early Childhood Educator must inform their Placement Supervisor and note this in their placement log.
-It is the responsibility of the student Early Childhood Educator to ensure that the placement setting is informed of the scheduled observations.
+It is the responsibility of the student Early Childhood Educator to ensure that the placement setting is informed of the scheduled observations and to seek permission from the Placement Mentor, parent/guardian and children as necessary.

-Once your scheduled observations have been agreed and approved, you can commence recording and reflecting on the observations that you have listed in the Planning for Placement.
+Once your scheduled observations have been agreed and approved, you can commence recording and reflecting on the observations that you have listed in Planning for Placement.